-Use of DWF should be reported as a securities loan against non-cash collateral, both legs involving title transfer (Table 2, field 4, Type of SFT = SLEB and Table 2, field 75, Type of Collateral Component = SECU).
+Use of DWF (unless against cash) should be reported under EU SFTR as a securities loan against non-cash collateral, both legs involving title transfer (Table 2, field 4, Type of SFT = SLEB and Table 2, field 75, Type of Collateral Component = SECU).

-Given the possibility of manufactured payments, use of ILTR should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).
+Given the possibility of manufactured payments, use of ILTR should be reported under EU SFTR as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).

-Given the possibility of manufactured payments, use of CTRF should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).
+Given the possibility of manufactured payments, use of CTRF under EU SFTR should be reported as a repurchase transaction (Table 2, field 4, Type of SFT = REPO).

 All transactions under the SMF are governed by the Terms and Conditions for Participation in the Bank of England's Operations under the Sterling Monetary Framework (18 March 2019).
-It is recommended this is reported as:
+It is recommended this is reported under EU SFTR as: